 The $30 Belkin energy monitor device I used to run the experiment will pay itself off in about 4 months.
 Every month after is positive ROI.
 Update: the Belkin is no longer available, but the similar Kill-a-Watt energy monitor is highly rated and recommended.
-And there is also the TP Link Smart Plug with Energy Monitoring, which monitors energy use, but does it through its app, and it also dubs as a smart plug with wifi that you can control from anywhere.
+And there is also a smart plug device, which monitors energy use, but does it through its app, and also dubs as a smart plug with wifi that you can control from anywhere.

 I’ve also started sharing the device with family members so that they can realize cost savings.
 Friends are next.
 Then I will sell it for almost what I bought it for and someone else can continue the cycle.